Akashteer: Functions

 The Akashteer system integrates the entire surveillance assets, radar systems, communication nodes and other command and control units of the Indian Army's Air Defence networks into a single network to enhance the situational awareness.
 The system is vehicle-based which makes it mobile and easier to handle in hostile environment.
 The system automates the entire air defence mechanism enhancing the response mechanism to any threats.
 It is anticipated that this integration will reduce the possibility of friendly fire, enabling quick engagement of hostile targets, and guarantee friendly aircraft safety in contested airspace.
 The sensors integrated include 3D Tactical Radars, Low-Level Lightweight Radars, the Akash Weapon System and QRSAM.
 This would ensure a seamless and unified air picture accessible to the lowest operational units of the Army Air Defence (AD), which enhances coordination and situational awareness across the force.
 Akashteer increases automation and efficiency by eliminating human inputs and decentralising.

 Akashteer is a system-of-systems with zero dependencies on foreign satellites or components.
 The system included locally developed AI processors and battlefield nodes, zero-latency integration of ISRO's Earth observation satellites, precision mapping of NavIC, and self-updating command grids for dynamic targeting by removing human-delay loop.
 Using information from multiple sources, the edge-AI war-cloud makes judgments in real time, reroutes missions, and launches attacks on its own.
 Akashteer system substitutes conventional ground command centers, allows decentralized plug-and-fight combat using a laptop, and can be field deployed from trucks, jeeps, or mobile units.
 It can defend and strike an area of about 300 kilometers.
 On the basis of real-time data, Akashteer can self-reprogram drone swarms that are armed with reconnaissance kits, jammers, and 5–10 kg explosives.

 Using satellite imagery, AI analytics, and stealth-based surveillance, Akashteer has the ability to monitor hostile drones without the need of active radar.
 Through accurate target verification and inter-unit coordination, the system also averts friendly fire.
 It will integrate with Mission Sudarshan Chakra.
+By classifying airspace users in a conflict zone as friendly, neutral, or hostile, the Akashteer aids SAKSHAM in improving situational awareness.